yunuservices/PatchBukkit/ARCHITECTURE.md

  1. We then use the rust `PluginManager` to load all of the plugins upon `JvmCommand::LoadPlugin` being called.
  2. Then upon `JvmCommand::Initialize`, the main idea is that we want to register all of the native Foreign Function and Memory (FFM) API calls with the JVM.
 Upon everything else being setup, we then create our first Java Object, the `PatchBukkitServer` instance.
- 3. The details are too numerious to describe fully here but upon `JvmCommand::InstantiateAllPlugins`, but we create a Java Object for each plugin with the `org.patchbukkit.loader.PatchBukkitPluginLoader` class and setup commands for each plugin
+ 3. The details are too numerious to describe fully here but upon `JvmCommand::InstantiateAllPlugins`, we compute the plugin load order using topological sorting based on dependencies, then create a Java Object for each plugin with the `org.patchbukkit.loader.PatchBukkitPluginLoader` class and setup commands for each plugin.
  4. Finally, we enable all plugins upon `JvmCommand::EnableAllPlugins` by getting the `org.bukkit.Bukkit` instance's `getPluginManager()` method and then calling `enablePlugin()` on each plugin.